 As mentioned above, all the staff engaged in the business and who control our buildings are provided by management companies.
 We do not have responsibility for the greenhouse gas emissions related to the employment of those people.
-The green house gas emissions arising from our let properties are the responsibility of our tenants.
+The greenhouse gas emissions arising from our let properties are the responsibility of our tenants.

-In consequence, we have no disclosures to make in relation to greenhouse gas emissions and therefore this report does not contain information of the kind mentioned in the Companies Act $2006 \pm 414 \text{ C}$ (7)(b)(i).
+In consequence, we have no disclosures to make in relation to greenhouse gas emissions and therefore this report does not contain information of the kind mentioned in Part 7 of the Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013.

 However, when we undertake new developments or major schemes of refurbishment we strive to achieve the highest environmental standards consistent with the nature of the building and the scheme being undertaken.
-For example Africa House, our most recently completed major scheme, achieved a BREEAM excellent rating and included environmental features such as a bio-mass boiler, rainwater harvesting, bio-diverse planting and facilities to encourage cycling to work.
+So, for example, the hotel which we are developing for Travelodge has been designed to achieve a BREEAM excellent rating.
+The environmental features include combined heat and power for energy efficiency, management of surface water run-off, energy efficient lighting, and the use of recycled aggregates and sustainably sourced construction materials.